How Many Teens Use Inhalants

 - Nitrous oxide

 Inhalants are the number one substances abused by adolescents and younger teens.
 If you find any of these items in your teen’s belongings, notice odd marks around their mouth or nose, or find that they often have a strange chemical smell to their clothes or hair, don’t ignore it.
-Take action to help them stop abusing inhalants today.
+Contact us today for more information about teens and inhalants.

 At Muir Wood, we offer a boys-only substance abuse treatment program designed to help teens stop abusing illicit substances and start building their self-confidence and abilities to make positive and healthy decisions that prioritize wellness.
 Contact us today for more information.